binitdatta/master-english-to-understand-programming/README.md

 		III. access_token the access token itself
 		IV. refresh_token to renew the access token

-	L. Now the client is ready to make the actual resource data call to serve its userbase.
-It sends the access token as a paramater with this call.
+	L. <pre><code>Now the client is ready to make the actual resource data call to serve its userbase.
+It sends the access token as a paramater with this call.</code></pre>

-	M. The client also sets a timer to get notified a little before the access token goes to expires and goes to heaven.
-In that timer event, the client may decide to make the call to the Auth Server with the refresh token to get a new access token
+	M. <pre><code>The client also sets a timer to get notified a little before the access token goes to expires and goes to heaven.
+In that timer event, the client may decide to make the call to the Auth Server with the refresh token to get a new access token</code></pre>

 # 4. Implicit grant is for Browser based JavaScript Single , Double, Tripple or Multiple Page Applications for which the entire world including all Hackers can see the JavaScript Code and constants like client identifier and client secret being used.

-	A. As these type of open to the world applications, cannot keep and use a client identifier and client secret, they do not involve the call to first get an Auth Code
+	A. <pre><code>As these type of open to the world applications, cannot keep and use a client identifier and client secret, they do not involve the call to first get an Auth Code</code></pre>

 	B. Theses clients make a SINGLE call to the Auth Server and get their access token directly.

 	C. Following paramaters are sent to the Auth Server by the user agent (browser) based JavaScript Applications

-		I. response_type with the value token.
+		I. <pre><code>response_type with the value token.
 NOTE THE DIFFERENCE HERE.
-Auth Flow sends this as "code" not token II. client_id with the client identifier
+Auth Flow sends this as "code" not token</code></pre>
+		II. client_id with the client identifier
-		III. redirect_uri : When the call to the auth server completes with success . failure where should the Auth server redirect the client to
+		III. <pre><code>redirect_uri : When the call to the auth server completes with success . failure where should the Auth server redirect the client to</code></pre>
 		IV. scope - Read Contacts, Add Contacts, Get Products, Add Product etc.
-		V. state with a CSRF token - Croos Site Request Forgery (CSRF) Optinoal but highly recommended to protect against all the gentlemen out there in the Internet
+		V. s<pre><code>tate with a CSRF token - Croos Site Request Forgery (CSRF) Optinoal but highly recommended to protect against all the gentlemen out there in the Internet</code></pre>

 	D. Finally the Auth Server responds to the second call with the following

 		I. token_type with the value Bearer
 		II. expires_in integer for the TTL value
 		III. access_token the access token itself
-	E. This Implicit Grant does not return a refresh token because the browser has no means of keeping it private
+	E. <pre><code>This Implicit Grant does not return a refresh token because the browser has no means of keeping it private</code></pre>

-	F. Now the JavaScript can make actual functional calls to the resource server using the access token it received from the Auth Server.
+	F. <pre><code>Now the JavaScript can make actual functional calls to the resource server using the access token it received from the Auth Server.</code></pre>

-	E. When the Resource Server gets a call from its clients, it validates the access token with the Aiuth Server and when the validation goes well, it responds data to the clients.
+	E. <pre><code>When the Resource Server gets a call from its clients, it validates the access token with the Aiuth Server and when the validation goes well, it responds data to the clients.</code></pre>

 # 5. Resource owner credentials grant or Resource owner Password credentials grant